aoloe/scribus-plugin-export-epub/README.md

 # scribus-plugin-export-epub

-epub export plugin for scribus
+Epub export plugin for scribus.

 This plugin is not a tool to design epub files, but it takes your SLA file (the scribus file) and exports all the content -- text with paragraph style, character styles, and some of the local formatting; images -- and packs it in a well formatted epub file.